Nnanyielugo/algos/beginner/scrabble-score/readMe.md

 - intialize a `result` variable and set its value to `0`
 - loop over the characters in the input word (optionally convert to lowercase to handle uppercase or mixed characters)
+- for each character:
   - fetch the value of the character.
   - if value exists, add to `result`
 - return result